emberrett/RestReviews/README.md

 This guide is written with RaspberryPis running Raspbian in mind, but should be easy to tweak to fit other hardware/OS combos.

 ### Things You'll Need:
-* A RaspberryPi (headless is fine)
+* A RaspberryPi (headless is fine).
-* A free Font Awesome kit code, you can get one from [here](https://fontawesome.com/start).
+* A free Font Awesome kit code; you can get one from [here](https://fontawesome.com/start).
 * A Google Maps API key, you can get one by following [this guide](https://developers.google.com/maps/documentation/javascript/get-api-key).
-* A GMail account and app password, which you can get by following [this guide](https://support.google.com/accounts/answer/185833?hl=en)
+* A GMail account and app password, which you can get by following [this guide](https://support.google.com/accounts/answer/185833?hl=en).
 * A Django secret key which you can generate by running this in Python:
 ```
 import secrets